Guoba cuisine: Popularity

-Guoba Cuisine, as one of the remarkable authentic regional specialities, is an appointed food served by the Tianjin Government to treat national leaders as well as guests from both home and abroad.
-Former Chinese Chairman Liu Shaoqi highly remarked Guoba Cuisine when he tasted it during his inspection of Tianjin.
-In 2008, Chen Deming, at that time Chinese Minister of Commerce raved about it after tasting the Dafulai Guoba cuisine when holding conferences in Binhai New area.
-In foreign affairs organized by the Tianjin government such as Summer Davos Forum, Guoba Cuisine, Jianbing guozi along with some other snacks all function as dishes for the banquets.
-Since January 26, 2020, almost 1,300 doctors and nurses were selected and sent to Hubei province to support their prevention and control of COVID-19.
-At the same time, a group of cooks were also dispatched to cook authentic Tianjin breakfast such as Guoba Cuisine and Jianbing guozi for those doctors and nurses from Tianjin, thus emphasizing the importance of Guoba cuisine in Tianjin food culture.
+Guoba cuisine is served to national leaders and guests from elsewhere in China and abroad.
+Former Chinese Chairman Liu Shaoqi praised the dish when he tasted it during his tour of Tianjin.
+In 2008, Minister of Commerce Chen Deming complimented the Dafulai Guoba cuisine when he held conferences in Binhai New Area.
+In foreign gatherings organized by the Tianjin government, Guoba cuisine, jianbing guozi and other snacks are served at the banquets.
+On January 26, 2020, almost 1,300 doctors and nurses were sent to Hubei to support the province's prevention and control of COVID-19.
+A group of cooks was also sent to prepare breakfast dishes such as Guoba cuisine and jianbing guozi for the doctors and nurses from Tianjin.

-Due to a lack of promotion, Guoba Cuisine is not as popular as Jianbing guozi, which means that it is commonly seen only in Tianjin.
-After being listed among the Intangible Cultural Heritages, Guoba cuisine also faces difficulty in terms of how to improve its productivity, which makes it hard to introduce it in a large scale.
-As a representative Tianjin cuisine, Guoba cuisine has appeared in Tianjin-taste restaurants in Chinese gathering areas in cities such as New York and Monterey Park, the US, as well as Niagara, Canada, etc. With the development of E-business, Guoba cuisine could also be purchased online.
+Guoba cuisine, less popular than jianbing guozi, is commonly seen only in Tianjin.
+It is difficult to produce on a large scale.
+As a representative of Tianjin cuisine, Guoba cuisine has been served in Tianjin-thened restaurants in Chinese areas of New York City, Monterey Park, California, and Niagara-on-the-Lake, Ontario, Canada.
+With the development of E-business, Guoba cuisine could also be purchased online.